ethanrasmussen/llm_radiology/README.md

 Note that much of the evaluation logic draws from [Yu, Endo, and Krishnan et al.](https://github.com/rajpurkarlab/CXR-Report-Metric/blob/main/CXRMetric/run_eval.py) [11], located in the file `CXRMetric/run_eval.py`

-## Generating reports with Pragmatic-LLaMA

-Insert the path to your finetuned Pragmatic-LLaMA model, path to indications, path to the directory containing the vision model and tuned classification thresholds, and specify an output path for predicted vision labels.
-This helps save time on subsequent runs on the same images by not having to re-run the classifier.

 ## References:

 [1] Nguyen, D., Chen, C., He, H., & Tan, C. (2023). **Pragmatic Radiology Report Generation**. *Proceedings of Machine Learning Research (ML4H)*, 225, 1–16.
 2